Hannibal Mejbri: Tunisia

 In May 2021, Mejbri was called up for Tunisia national team for the first time, committing his international future to his parents' homeland.
 He earned his first cap on 5 June during a friendly game coming on as a second-half substitute against the DR Congo at the Hammadi Agrebi Stadium in Tunis, replacing Youssef Msakni in the 46th minute; the match ended in a 1–0 victory.
 In November 2021, Mondher Kebaier called him up to participate in the 2021 FIFA Arab Cup in Qatar.
 He provided his first assist against Mauritania in the first group match and was named man of the match in the third group match after a 1–0 win against the United Arab Emirates.
 He was again named man of the match in a 1–0 win the semi-final against Egypt.
 He played almost the entire 88 minutes of regular time in the final, before being replaced by Mohamed Ali Ben Romdhane.
 He was twice named African revelation of the year at the Africa d'Or awards, in 2021 and 2022.

 Mejbri playing for Tunisia against Mali at the 2021 Africa Cup of Nations.

-In January 2022, Jalel Kadri called him up to participate in the 2021 Africa Cup of Nations in Cameroon.
+In January 2022, Kebaier called him up to participate in the 2021 Africa Cup of Nations in Cameroon.
 He started the first match against Mali, which ended in a 0–1 defeat, and was substituted in the 46th minute.
 In the third match against Gambia, he played 22 minutes, replacing Hamza Rafia in the 68th minute.
 The team was ultimately eliminated in the quarterfinals by Burkina Faso 0–1.
-On 14 November 2022, he was selected by Kadri to participate in the 2022 FIFA World Cup in Qatar.
+On 14 November 2022, he was selected by Jalel Kadri to participate in the 2022 FIFA World Cup in Qatar.
 On 22 November, he made his debut in a 0–0 draw, replacing Msakni in the 80th minute of Tunisia's Group D match against Denmark.
 Mejbri was not used in the next two group matches, and Tunisia was eliminated in the group round as third-placed team.
 Mejbri played in two matches in the 2023 Africa Cup of Nations qualification against Libya and winning both games 3–0 and 1–0.

 On 28 December 2023, when Tunisia's squad for the 2023 Africa Cup of Nations was announced, Mejbri was at the center of a controversy when he was omitted from the list.
 Although Kadri was clear in explaining that Mejbri had expressed his desire not to play in the competition due to his difficult situation at Manchester United, some were not convinced by this argument.